emcrisostomo/latency-simulation/blog-post.md

 | 0.80        | 40.0               | 130.0 ms        | 150.0 ms           |
 | 0.85        | 42.5               | 184.2 ms        | 204.2 ms           |

 At 80% utilization, the *queue* dominates the latency.
 Nothing is broken. **This is the expected cost of efficiency.**

----

-## Same Load, Same Utilization — Different Variance
+## Same Load, Same Utilization: Different Variance

 At 70% utilization: